look out the window: garden design 101

 Did I know this when I started here 20-plus years ago–to look out the window and plan the garden accordingly?
 No, not at all.

 But in hindsight (which is famously 20-20), I realize this was what was at work unconsciously: I was building a garden that I could enjoy, because it could be seen from where I really live when I’m not out there in the moment of doing it.
+(Even little “views,” like the one out the upstairs window on a snowy morning, above.)
 I instinctively placed beds and created axes in spots I related to, being not just the gardener here but also the resident of the house’s interior.
 I have never regretted these somewhat accidental gut decisions.

 Whether your best seat in the house is a deck or a den or a favorite reading chair for winter afternoons, or even the place where you stand a few minutes each day and brush your teeth, plant yourself some well-placed pictures to greet you, and you will be well on the way to a garden that works.

-One more thing: Sometimes people do visit, of course, and I guess I almost forgot my tip on that score, when it’s not all about me. :) Gussy up the front walkway–the first thing people who don’t live in the house will see–and then once inside, invite them to sit in your chair.
+One more thing: Sometimes people do visit, of course, and I guess I almost forgot my tip on that score, when it’s not all about me. :) Gussy up the front walkway–the first thing people who don’t live in the house will see–and not just in spring, but through the season, too.
+Then once inside, invite them to sit in your chair.
 That guarantees them the best view of all.